programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 We know how to make a basic choropleth map with Folium.
 I will now show a few more advanced techniques that can enhance these data visualizations.

 ### Add a Floating Information Box
 Folium allows map maker to add a box that displays information about the area below the cursor.
-This might be a county name, its population, or the number of people police offers killed.
+This might be a county name, its population, or the number of people killed by police officers.

 To add the floating information box, we will use a Folium method called `folium.GeoJsonTooltip()`.